I’m taking a deep breath and telling the truth now.

 My “red zone” is my biggest secret, something I bend over backwards to prevent anyone from seeing or even suspecting exists within me.
 It’s best described as an out-of-body-type experience where my entire circuit system overheats, and I unravel catastrophically.
 I’ve self-harmed, pulled apart my kitchen – smashing every piece of crockery I could get my hand on into millions of tiny shards, screamed and cried hysterically for hours while pulling at my skin like a toddler having a temper tantrum.
-I’ve said horrific things.
+I’ve used men and sex like drugs, in a vain attempt to fill the bottomless pit of my need for constant validation.
+And I’ve said horrific things to the people I love most.
 Things I’m not proud of; things that sicken me.
 Things intended to hurt.
 And I’ve done things intended to hurt.

 On reflection it’s hard to even grapple with the fact that person is me.

 I typically pride myself on being calm, in control and able to handle whatever comes my way.
 On being a loving partner and a caring friend, a dedicated employee and a confident, well put-together person.
 These episodes throw all of that into disarray.
 And despite the fact they’re always triggered by the same thing – an overriding fear my loved ones are at any given second, going to leave me – I’m completely at the mercy of them.